 There is an eerie coincidence here, Alois was also the name of the Father of the man he came to admire and serve, Adolf Hitler.

-I will not go too deep into Josef Mengele as such because so much has already been written about him, even I have done several pieces in the past.
+I will not go too deep into the crimes of Josef Mengele as such, because so much has already been written about him, even I have done several pieces in the past.
 His Father Karl Mengele, a prosperous manufacturer of farming implements.
-In 1935 he got a PhD in physical anthropology at the University of Munich.
+In 1935 Josef got a PhD in physical anthropology at the University of Munich.
 He also held a doctoral degree in genetic medicine.

 A privileged and educated man and yet he could not see how inhumane he was.
 Or maybe he didn’t want to see.
 With a slight flick of the finger he would decide who would live or die.
 Even those who initially were selected to live were subjected to medical experiments or slave labour, eventually often resulting in death.